Frequently Asked Questions

 How do I know if a cap is available for a switch?

 If a specific product uses caps, the cap options are listed on the product detail page on a tab toward the bottom.
-If you would like to see a list of our full cap options, you can click here.
+Visit the cap options page to view all of the caps available for our switches.

 How do I know if a part number is RoHS certified?